Dear Ms. Vicki,

 Right now, you don't have a problem.
 Right now, you have met a nice guy who is showing that he is interested and quite fond of you.
 What you should do is definitely continue with your goals and he should continue with his goals.

-Now, in two months you will be joining with other "like-minded" people: other basic trainees who have the same career goal as you.
+In two months, you will be joining with other "like-minded" people: other basic trainees who have the same career goal as you.
 Because of this, don't be surprised if you meet other people who you may want to spend time with and get to know better.

 Let's just see where this relationship goes.
 Let me know how you are doing in basic training and where your first duty station is, OK?
 Keep in touch.